The Man and the Girl at the Underground Mansion: Italy

 Italian author Vittorio Imbriani collected a tale from Firenze with the title Le Due Belle-Gioje, which was translated by author Marc Monnier as Les Deux Mignon-Bijou.
 In this tale, a queen consults with an astrologer, who warns that her unborn child, the princess, will be taken by the wind.
 Fearing the prediction, as soon as the princess is born, she is placed and raised in a tower.
 One day, when she is old enough, the king, has father, consults with his ministers the next step to protect her, and they suggest he builds an iron carriage for her.
 Despite every measure of protection, while the princess is in her carriage, a strong gust of wind blows her away to an island where a fairy woman lives.
 She introduces herself as a princess, and the fairy, in a mocking tone, dismisses any notions of royalty, and tells the girl she has to earn her bread by working for her.
 At ten o'clock in the evening, the fairy gives the princess a meagre meal, while explaining the situation to her son, also named Bella-Gioja, just as the princess.
 The fairy's son visits the princess and tells her he would never mock her name, and advises her that his mother will force her to do things she will never be able to fulfill, so, at 11 o'clock in the evening, he will come and do it for her.
 This happens for the next two nights.
 On the third night, Bella-Gioja and the fairy's son escape with a magic ring from his mother.
 Back home, the fairy, noticing his son's tardiness, goes to check on him and sees his empty bedroom, then goes after the pair.
 She passes by a garden-keeper selling his vegetables, then a tailor selling fabric, and a priest and a church, and none of them know of the pair.
-Soon after, Bella-Gioja and the fairy's son realize the fairy is on their trail, and Bella-Gioja uses the magic ring to create behind them a forest, then a mountain, and finallly a field of pointy needles that destroy the fairy.
+Soon after, Bella-Gioja and the fairy's son realize the fairy is on their trail, and Bella-Gioja uses the magic ring to create behind them a forest, then a mountain, and finally a field of pointy needles that destroy the fairy.
 At last, the princess and the fairy's son reach her homeland, where they create a palace with the magic ring.
 The next day, the king sees the newly built palace and goes there with two pages to meet the lord of the castle.
 The fairy's son appears to him and introduces himself as Bella-Gioja, also the name of the king's daughter.
 Princess Bella-Gioja is beside her beloved, the fairy's son, and tells her father the fairy forced her on difficult tasks: on the first day, she had to separate a heap of green beans, white beans and corn; on the second day, she had to gather all the clothes, mend, sew, wash, dry and iron them - both tasks done with the fairy's son help.
 The king is happy for his daughter's safe return and marries her to the fairy's son.
 Swedish scholar Jan-Öjvind Swahn considered the tale as a variant of type 428.